Oakland University Trustee Academic Success (OUTAS) Program

 The program differs from many other student retention programs because it focuses on providing scholarships and support to adjusting to campus life to a diverse group of students who experienced academic success in high school and met the university’s admission requirements.
 Many student retention programs focus solely on non-regularly admitted (at-risk) students.

-Oakland University Academic Success Scholarship (OUTAS)
+Oakland University Trustee Academic Success (OUTAS) Scholarship

 - Entering freshman with 3.0 high school GPA and 21 ACT score or